plabayo/rama/rama-quic/e2e/README.md

 Known gaps, as of this checkpoint:

-- **Migration is observed, not validated.** The migration cases establish that traffic moved and kept working, by comparing where the peer saw the datagrams come from.
-They do not establish that the new path was validated.
-Only the aioquic rama-client role reads a native validation verdict for the moved tuple; the rama-server role compares ports rather than whole endpoints.
+- **Migration is mostly observed, not validated.** The migration cases establish that traffic moved and kept working, by comparing the whole endpoints the peer saw the datagrams come from.
+Only the aioquic rama-client role reads a native validation verdict for the moved tuple, and it has a control of its own: the same move under a server that never acts on a PATH_RESPONSE carries the traffic and reports the path unvalidated.
+Every other role says nothing about validation, and an address that changed is not a validated path.
-- **`migration-forbidden` and `migration-without-an-identifier`** do not run in every role. quiche can withhold an identifier and refuse a move; aioquic can do neither, and Rama's own server refusing a move needs an expectation of its own because a peer that moves anyway is not answered at its new address.
-Each is recorded in the run output with its reason.
+- **`migration-without-an-identifier`** does not run in every role. quiche can withhold an identifier; Quinn and aioquic issue their own, and so does Rama, so neither side can hold one back in the roles where it would matter.
+Each is recorded with its reason, under `--nocapture`.
+- **`migration-forbidden` is a violating client.** None of the three peers reads the server's `disable_active_migration`, so in the rama-server role each moves against Rama's policy.
+  What the case asserts is that the peer sent from the address it moved to, that nothing came back there, and that the exchange it was holding completes as soon as it returns to the path Rama still holds — counts and traffic, not a wait that ran out.
 - **Key updates**: quiche exposes none. aioquic covers both roles through the shared family.
 - **TLS keying-material exporters**: neither quiche nor aioquic exposes one, so exporters are covered against Quinn only.
-- **Native cases still exist** alongside the shared ones where their assertions have no shared equivalent yet; they are not duplicates and are not being removed until they do.
+- **Native cases still exist** alongside the shared ones.
+Some assert what no shared case does yet; others already duplicate one and are waiting on an assertion mapping.
+None are removed until a shared equivalent exists.

 ## These are peers, not dependencies